ynpcamp4/freestyleproject/README.md

     word = random.choice(word_list)
     return word.upper() -->

-# the next thing you need to do is define by the play function and the outputs
+# The next thing you need to do is define the play function and the outputs

 <!-- def play(word):
     word_completion = "_" * len(word)